EZ Importer Documentation

 Importing Orders with Multiple Line Items

 There may be occasions in which you want import multiple line items for an order.
-You can do this by by using the same order number for multiple orders with in your csv file.
-EZ Importer build the order from the first order with the order number in the file and it will add the line items for all other orders with the same order number in the csv file.
+You can do this by by using the same Order Number for multiple orders with in your csv file.
+EZ Importer builds the order from the first order with the Order Number in the file and it will add the line items for all other orders with the same Order Number in the csv file.

 For example you have two t-shirts your shop has sold.
 In the import file you would add an entry for each line-item.
 We are going to assume the Order Number for this order is 11010.
 You need to mark each line in the csv file with this order number.
 EZ Importer will find the first entry for Order Number 11010, when it finds the second entry with the same Order Number it will ignore all fields except for the line item fields you've specified in the Data Mapping.

 If you've reviewed your order import and realized you made a mistake you can simply decline the Order Import.
 At this time we do not allow re-uploading your csv file.
 Instead you can click the "Decline" button on the Order Import Review page, which will mark the Order Import declined and you will no longer be able to import your order.
 This will prevent you from importing an order with an error by mistake and it will keep your import history clean.